watem-sedem/watem-sedem/docs/inifile.rst

-Configuration ``ini`` file
+Summary ``ini`` file
 ==========================

-This page gives an overview of all possible entries in the ini-file of the model.
+This page gives an overview and summary of all possible entries in the ini-file of the model.

 The ini-file is a configuration file where all model options are controlled.

-For each input in the ``ini`` file, it defines:
+For each input in the ``ini`` file, this overview defines:

 - the name (key) of the variable
 - the data type of the variable